Svjard/flightpath/README.md

 In the ['frontend'](https://github.com/Svjard/flightpath/tree/master/frontend) directory **'./frontend/'**

-There are a few dependencies that this project relies on: Node.js (v.4.x) & Grunt
+There are a few dependencies that this project relies on: Node.js (v.4.x)

 - `npm install`